-Tags are marker values that that you can use to identify objects in your Project (see documentation on Tags for further details).
+Tags: These are marker values that that you can use to identify objects in your project (see documentation on Tags for further details).
 To add a new Tag, click the plus button (+) at the bottom-right of the list, and name your new Tag.

 Note that once you have named a Tag, you cannot rename it.
 To remove a Tag, click on it and then click the minus (-) button at the bottom-right of the list.

-See in Glossary graphics in the 2D system.
-Sorting refers to the overlay order of different Sprites.
+Sorting Layers: Used in conjunction with Sprite graphics in the 2D system, “sorting” refers to the overlay order of different Sprites.

 To add and remove Sorting Layers, use the plus and minus (+/-) buttons at the bottom-right of the list.
 To change their order, drag the handle at the left-hand side of each Layer item.

-Use Layers throughout the Unity Editor as a way to create groups of objects that share particular characteristics (see documentation on Layers for further details).
-Use Layers primarily to restrict operations such as raycasting or rendering, so that they are only applied to the relevant groups of objects.
-Layers marked as Builtin Layer are default layers used by Unity, which you cannot edit.
-You can customise layers marked as User Layer.
+Layers: Use these throughout the Unity Editor as a way to create groups of objects that share particular characteristics (see documentation on Layers for further details).
+User Layers primarily to restrict operations such as raycasting or rendering, so that they are only applied to the relevant groups of objects.
+In the Tags and Layers Manager, the first eight Builtin Layers are defaults used by Unity, so you cannot edit them.
+However, you can customise User Layers from 8 to 31.

-To customise User Layers, type a custom name into the text field for each one you wish to use.
+To customise User Layers from 8 to 31; type a custom name into the text field for each one you wish to use.
 Note that you can’t add to the number of Layers but, unlike Tags, you can rename Layers.